 5. Walk-Through Videos

 It’s very nerve-racking to visit a church for the first time.
 One of the best ways to take the edge off for your guests is to provide a walk-through video on your website.
 This gives visitors an inside look on what your Sunday morning experience is like.
-Here is one of my favorites from a church that I often visit.

 6. Sharing Worship Set-lists Through Spotify